Tureckiy-zart/TUI/docs/reports/audit/RADIO_BASELINE_REPORT.md

 ✅ **No blocking structural issues found.**

 The code is readable and maintainable.
+The identified duplications are minor and do not introduce maintenance risk.
 The complexity in keyboard navigation is inherent to the radio group pattern (arrow keys + wrapping + orientation).
 Breaking it into smaller functions might reduce readability by scattering related logic.

 **Non-Blocking Improvements Identified:**

-1. **Keyboard navigation handler length:**
+1. **State update logic duplication:**
    - **Decision:** Document as potential refactor opportunity
-   - **Rationale:** Complex by nature; extraction might hurt readability
+   - **Rationale:** Duplication exists but is minimal (5 lines repeated)
    - **Priority:** Low (non-blocker)

-2. **State determination clarity:**
+   - **Impact:** Minor - extraction would improve DRY but current code is clear

+2. **Repetitive nextIndex calculation:**
+   - **Decision:** Document as potential refactor opportunity
+   - **Rationale:** Wrapping logic repeated but pattern is clear
+   - **Priority:** Low (non-blocker)
+   - **Impact:** Minor - helper functions would reduce repetition but current code is readable

+3. **IIFE for finalChecked:**
    - **Decision:** Document as minor improvement opportunity
    - **Rationale:** Current logic is correct but could be more explicit
    - **Priority:** Low (non-blocker)

-3. **No copy-paste duplication detected**
-4. **No deeply nested logic without clear intent**
-5. **No repeated JSX blocks that should be mapped**
+   - **Impact:** Minimal - readability improvement only

+4. **Keyboard navigation handler length:**
+   - **Decision:** Document as acceptable complexity
+   - **Rationale:** Complexity is inherent to radio group pattern
+   - **Priority:** Low (non-blocker)
+   - **Impact:** None - extraction might hurt readability

 **Changes NOT Required:**
 - ❌ No mandatory structural refactoring
 - ❌ No critical duplication to remove
 - ❌ No readability blockers
+- ❌ No copy-paste duplication detected
+- ❌ No deeply nested logic without clear intent
+- ❌ No repeated JSX blocks that should be mapped

 ### Change